mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

     doStuff('-3', reports)
 ```

-Well that didn't take long.
-First, let's identify the initial **type error**:
+That didn't take long!
+The initial **type error** occurs when we provide the
-the first argument we provided to the `repeats` function invocation.
-This value
+first argument to the `repeats` function invocation.
+This value should be an
-should be an integer, but we instead provide a string.
-Then all hell breaks
+integer, but we instead provide a string.
+Then all hell breaks loose.
-loose.

-Thanks this initial type error, the `doStuff` invocation starts a
+Thanks this initial type error, the `doStuff` invocation starts an 'endless'
 loop that will rather quickly consume all available resources within its
 execution environment.
-Eventually this result in a force-kill of a of a
+Eventually this results in a force-kill of a
 NodeJS process, or a browser tab, or a browser, or the host OS.

 If we watch the progression of the value of `counts` in the `while` loop we